-16 June 2004Research into repairing damaged kidneys and a company developing a remarkable Queensland technology that bar-codes chemicals, have each been boosted in the latest round of Innovation Start Up Scheme (ISUS) grants announced by the Minister for...
+16 June 2004Research into repairing kidneys and a company developing technology that bar-codes chemicals have been boosted in the latest round of Innovation Start Up Scheme grants.

 4 December 2003Queensland’s reputation as a hub for scientific innovation will be further enhanced next year when work begins on the $60 million Australian Institute of Bioengineering and Nanotechnology (AIBN) complex at The University of Queensland.